stackia/test2doc.js/README.md

 - `default (defaultValue)` - mark the default value for this
     - return: this captured object
 - `sample (...sampleValues)` - give a sample value for this
     - return: this captured object
-- `status (statusCode)` - mark the response HTTP status code for this
-    - Only makes sense when called on the root of captured response body
-    - return: this captured object
 - `offset (offset)` - specify the offset in the array to be included in the documents
     - Only makes sense if this is an array